I. Standing Firm on the Gospel of Jesus Christ.

-We believe that “All Scripture is given by inspiration of God,” by which we understand the whole of the Book called the Bible.
-It has God for its author, salvation for its end, and truth, without any mixture of error, for its matter.
-Therefore, all Scripture is utterly true and trustworthy.
-His control is not indifferent degrees but extends equally and fully to all parts of these writings: historical, poetical, doctrinal, and prophetical, and to the smallest word, and inflection of the word provided such a word is found in the original manuscript.
+We believe that “all Scripture is given by inspiration of God,” by which we understand the whole of the Book called the Bible.
+We do not take the statement in the sense in which it is sometimes foolishly said that works of human genius are inspired, but in the sense that the Holy Ghost gave the very words of the sacred writings to holy men of old.
+His control is not in different degrees but extends equally and fully to all parts of these writings: historical, poetical, doctrinal and prophetical, and to the smallest word, and inflection of the word, provided such a word is found in the original manuscript.

 2 Tim.
 3:16-17; 2 Peter 1:21; 1 Cor.
 2:13; Mark 12:26, 36; 13:11; Acts 1:16; 28:25; John 5:45-47; 17:17; Luke 24:44-45; Rom.
 3:4; 15:4; 1 Peter 1: 2-3; Rev. 22:19; Eph.
 6:17; Ps.
 119:105, 130, 160.

 We believe that the Godhead eternally exists in three persons: the Father, the Son, and the Holy Spirit; and that these three are one God, having precisely the same nature, attributes and perfections and worthy of precisely the same homage, confidence, and obedience.

 Mark 12:29; John 1:1, 4; 4:24; 5:23; 10:20; Matt.
 28:18, 20; Acts 5:3, 4; 2 Cor.
 13:14; Heb.
 1:1, 3; 1:8; Rev. 1: 4-6; 17:11; Gen. 1:26; 3:22; Is.
 44:6; 48:16; 61:1; Rom.
 9:5; 1 Tim.
 1:17; Phil.
 2:5-6; Ps.
 110:1.